-This high-level category was introduced to separate out crimes which do not normally have a specific identifiable victim.
+This high-level category was introduced to separate out crimes that do not normally have a specific identifiable victim.
 Trends in such offences can reflect changes in police activity rather than in levels of criminality.
-'Other crimes against society' comprises categories of 'Drug offences', 'Possession of weapons' 'Public order' and 'Miscellaneous crimes against society'.
+"Other crimes against society" comprises categories of "drug offences"; "possession of weapons"; "Public order"; and "miscellaneous crimes against society".

-Drug Offences
+Drug offences

-Drug offences now fall within the broad category of other crimes against society.
-With effect from April 2004, ACPO64 issued guidance to forces over the recording of warnings for cannabis possession (these were termed 'formal warnings' for cannabis possession prior to January 2007).
-These were incorporated into the Home Office Counting Rules (see Section 3.3 for more information).
+Drug offences now fall within the broad category of "other crimes against society".
+With effect from April 2004, the Association of Chief Police Officers (ACPO)61 issued guidance to forces over the recording of warnings for cannabis possession (these were termed "formal warnings" for cannabis possession prior to January 2007).
+These were incorporated into the Home Office Counting Rules (HOCR); there is more information about these rules in Section 3.3.
 From January 2009 it has also been possible to issue a Penalty Notice for Disorder for cannabis possession (this detection method was not separated from cannabis warnings in statistics for the period to the end of March 2009).